smintio/Portals-ComponentFramework-Interfaces/ComponentFramework/Endpoints/PageConfigurationGenericReadme.md

 - `portalUuid` - The portal UUID
 - `pcUuid` - The page configuration UUID
-- `propertyName` - The page configuration property name e.g. `assetsSearch`
+- `propertyName` - The page configuration property name, e.g. `assetsSearch`
-- `pi` - The property index within the configuration
+- `pi` - The index of the object within the property (if applicable)
-- `methodName` - The method name to be called of the data adapter public API e.g. `getAssetAsync`
+- `methodName` - The name of the method to be called, e.g. `getAssetAsync`

 ## Optional Parameters